15 Top Insurtech VCs Active Right Now

 5. IA Capital Group

-IA Capital Group is an investment firm that provides venture and growth capital to companies in the insurtech and fintech sectors.
-They have a long history of supporting businesses across various stages of development, from seed to late-stage rounds.
+IA Capital Group is an investment firm that makes venture and growth capital investments exclusively in InsurTech and FinTech companies.
+They support businesses across multiple stages, from initial seed funding to later growth rounds.

-- Industries of focus: InsurTech, FinTech, and financial services
+- Industries of focus: FinTech, InsurTech, Financial Services

 - Geographical presence: New York, New York